Return Rate Impact Calculator

 Practical Tips

-- Invest in better product photos and detailed sizing guides — the #1 reason for returns is 'product didn't match description/expectations.'
+- Invest in better product photos and detailed sizing guides — the #1 reason for returns is 'product didn't match description/expectations.'.
+Quality and performance vary significantly between manufacturers and product lines, so read detailed reviews and compare warranty terms before committing to a purchase.

 - Include the true return cost in your unit economics when deciding whether to offer free returns — it's often $15–25 per return when all costs are counted.